 has been the coordinator of support services for the National Fragile X Foundation since 2007.
 She has two children—one an adult son with fragile X syndrome, the other a typical daughter studying to be an occupational therapist.
 In addition to assisting on the NFXF’s “Adolescent & Adult Project,” Jayne authored the book Transitioning ‘Special’ Children into Elementary School

 and is the editor for the book, Children with Fragile X Syndrome.

 started out at the LINKS program assistant for the National Fragile X Foundation in 2010 and became the LINKS program coordinator in the fall of 2012.
+In early 2014 the LINKS Support Network was rebranded as the Community Support Network.
 She has two children, a son and a daughter, with fragile X syndrome.
 In 2006 she founded The Central Illinois Fragile X Resource Group to bring families together and raise awareness in the region.
 She currently acts as co-leader of the group.
 Holly has been a speaker at several conferences, including the NFXF’s international conferences, on topics such as “Working with Your School,” “Media Relations,” “Fundraising,” and “How to Talk to Your Child’s Classmates About Fragile X.” The last of these was made into a podcast for the NFXF.

 Assistant Shipping Clerk

 has been working as the Assistant Shipping Clerk at the NFXF

 since 2005.
 When not helping fill orders and prepare mailings, Sam enjoys baseball, rock ‘n’ roll and spending time with his family.